 Created in 2012 to showcase the country's top criterium-only events, the National Criterium Calendar (NCC) recognizes the best crit racers on American soil by employing a season-long rankings system that identifies overall men's and women's individual and team series leaders.

 The Pro MTB Cross-Country Tour (Pro XCT) offers cross-country Olympic-style (XCO) and short-track cross-country (STXC) racing.
-All seven events in 2014 are UCI-sanctioned, allowing elite riders the opportunity to earn valuable UCI ranking points.
+All nine events in 2015 are UCI-sanctioned, allowing elite riders the opportunity to earn valuable UCI ranking points.
 Pro teams registered as either a UCI trade team or USA Cycling domestic pro MTB team are also eligible for professional team rankings.

-New in 2014, the USA Cycling US Cup Pro Series Presented by Sho-Air Cycling Group is a collection of four events featuring some of the top cross-country mountain bike races in the country.
+Launched in 2014, the USA Cycling US Cup Pro Series Presented by Sho-Air Cycling Group is a collection of five events featuring some of the top cross-country mountain bike races in the country.
 In addition to the UCI-mandated $31,000 prize purse, both USA Cycling and Sho-Air Cycling Group are contributing a combined $50,000 in prize money for the top 15 overall, with equal pay going to men and women.
-The total $81,000 prize purse will make the US Cup the highest paying cross-country race series in the world.
+The overall U.S. Cup prize purse, combined with the payouts for the individual races, will approach $100,000.

 The Pro MTB Ultra-Endurance Tour (Pro UET) offers various disciplines of racing for endurance athletes.
 Individual rider rankings will be offered for the Pro/Solo category in 6-hour, 24-hour, marathon, and ultra-marathon events around the country.
 The top-10 ranked riders in the Pro/Solo category for both males and females will have the bragging rights to a top-10 number plate at each event.